 The maintenance software contains two levels.
 A high-level subsystem exists on top of the operating system and a low-level subsystem resides independently of the operating system.
-The high-level maintenance software resides entirely in the SPE.
-The low-level maintenance software resides in the SPE and Maintenance circuit.
+The maintenance software resides entirely in the SPE.

 The high-level maintenance software operates during normal system operation.
-The low-level maintenance software operates when the system is in a state that it is unable to process calls, such as after a system outage (Power Failure Transfer mode) or during the initial installation.
+The lowlevel maintenance software operates when the system is in a state that it is unable to process calls, such as during the initial installation.